mikelvallejo/mikelvallejo/README.md

 ## I build things

-I like to craft automations and services that make my life easier: I automated my finances, I create simple ETLs to extract useful data and I am passionate about new tools.
+I like to craft automations and services that make my life easier: I automate my finances, I create simple ETLs to extract useful data and I am passionate about new tools.

 My stack:
 * Python 🐍